KelvinAmwata/AWS-Data-Ingestion/README.md

   - Ensure block all public access option is enabled

 <img width="961" alt="Screenshot 2024-05-28 at 2 31 20 PM" src="https://github.com/KelvinAmwata/AWS-Data-Ingestion/assets/83902270/321c155b-f8eb-4acd-8cc9-5abc1b87f8af">

-- The other options can be left as shown below
+- The other options can be left as shown below:

 <img width="576" alt="Screenshot 2024-05-28 at 2 35 14 PM" src="https://github.com/KelvinAmwata/AWS-Data-Ingestion/assets/83902270/61e9a206-1cdc-4e37-9f63-c3d98ae34c4e">

 - For advanced settings, do no enable object lock.
 That will mean that you can not alter objects in the bucket
+-
 <img width="591" alt="Screenshot 2024-05-28 at 2 36 11 PM" src="https://github.com/KelvinAmwata/AWS-Data-Ingestion/assets/83902270/ce49d887-1b82-4c68-a39e-8eb8ac82fc64">